C1-SoftwareEngineeringSummit/NotesUI/Notes/StepByStepInstructions.md

 > Remember how we made our NoteStore conform to `ObservableObject` before?
 We did that in order to use the **@EnvironmentObject** attribute here in our `ContentView`.
 An `EnvironmentObject` is a value that is available via the application itself.
 This means it’s shared data that every view can read/write if they want to.
 And because it is shared, there's no need to initialize it within `ContentView`.
 We'll do that elsewhere.

-We're ready to use out newly created `NoteRow`.
+We're ready to use our newly created `NoteRow`.

 1. Replace the default Text view with our newly finished `NoteRow` and pass the initializer a note using our `noteStore`: `NoteRow(note: noteStore.notes[0])`
 2. You should get an error in `ContentView_Previews`.
 This is because you need to provide your preview with the environment variable that we just defined.
 In order to fix that, replace the `ContentView()` line in your `ContentView_Previews` struct to the following: